mmbman/Katagiri/1983-02-02-Blue-Cliff-Record-Case-40-Talk-2.md

 ## Summary

 Katagiri Roshi discusses the verse to Case 40 of the *Blue Cliff Record*. *Genjokoan* is mentioned.
+What is the *dharma stage*?

 ## Transcript